Mitochondrial disease may be

 1 in 5,000

-adults has a mitochondrial disease, the same prevalence rate as myasthenia gravis.1,6
+adults has a mitochondrial disease, the same prevalence rate as myasthenia gravis.1,9

-Mitochondrial diseases are a group of rare, debilitating conditions that can severely impact daily living and quality of life and are often fatal2-4
+Mitochondrial diseases are a group of rare, debilitating, and often fatal conditions with severe impacts on daily living and quality of life2,6-7

-There are many types of mitochondrial diseases, each characterized by progressively worsening symptoms and involving multiple organs or organ systems.5
+There are many types of mitochondrial diseases, each characterized by progressively worsening symptoms and involving multiple organs or organ systems.8 While rare, mitochondrial disease may actually be more common than some may think.1,2,9

 • Muscles